sanderstad/powershellbyexample/content/_index.markdown

 PowerShell by Example, modeled after [Go Back Example](https://gobyexample.com/), is a hands-on introduction to PowerShell using annotated example programs.
 Check out the first example or browse the full list below.

+To execute the scripts make sure you have at least PowerShell 5 installed.